 We were told that at the beginning of the pandemic, a full environmental risk assessment was undertaken in order to maintain a safe environment at the practice.
 From this risk assessment, there were a number of environmental factors that had to be adjusted in order to adhere to government guidelines including social distancing.
-This included installing screens in the reception area, limiting the capacity in the waiting room, implementing a one-way system into the practice and ensuring that all clinical rooms were compliant with social distancing guidelines.
+This included installing screens in the reception area, limiting the capacity in the waiting room and ensuring that all clinical rooms were compliant with social distancing guidelines.